 Cleopas and his unnamed companion were dejected as they made their way along the road to Emmaus.
 Their encounter with a stranger who rebuilds their faith and gives them hope to recognize him in the breaking of the bread – this illustrates for us what the Eucharist is really about.
-To hear the article read by the author, click on the Libsyn arrow below.
+To LISTEN to this post read by Dr. Italy, click on the play arrow on the left directly below this paragraph.

 What a disappointment!
 They thought they’d found the Messiah.
 But he’d been trapped like an animal and executed as a criminal.
 Up until his very last breath, they had hoped he’d descend from the cross in stately power and call fire down upon the hypocrites.